Ayub Khan

-His legacy remains mixed; he is credited with ostensible economic prosperity and what supporters dub the "decade of development" by bringing an industrial and agricultural revolution to the country, but is criticized for beginning the first of the intelligence agencies' incursions into national politics, for concentrating wealth in a corrupt few hands, and segregated policies that later led to the armed conflict that resulted in the creation of Bangladesh.
+Khan remains the country's longest-serving president and second-longest serving head of state.
+His legacy remains mixed; his era is often referred to as the "Decade of Development."
+Khan is credited with economic prosperity and industrialisation.
+He is denounced by critics for beginning the first of the intelligence agencies' incursions into national politics, for concentrating wealth in a corrupt few hands, and for geographically discriminatory policies that later led to the Bangladesh Liberation War.

-Early life
+Early life and education

-Ayub Khan was born on 14 May 1907 in Rehana, a village in Abbottabad District of the North-West Frontier Province of British India (now in Haripur District, Khyber Pakhtunkhwa, Pakistan) into the Tareen tribe of Pashtuns.
+Ayub Khan was born on 14 May 1907 in Rehana, a village in the Haripur district of the North-West Frontier Province of British India into a Hindko-speaking Hazarewal family of Pashtun descent, belonging to the Tareen tribe.

-He was the first child of the second wife of Mir Dad Khan, a Risaldar-Major (a regimental JCO which was then known as VCO) in the 9th Hodson's Horse which was a cavalry regiment of the British Indian Army.
+He was the first child of the second wife of Mir Dad Khan, a Risaldar-Major (an armoured corps JCO which was then known as VCO) in the 9th Hodson's Horse which was a cavalry regiment of the British Indian Army.
 For his basic education, he was enrolled in a school in Sarai Saleh, which was about 4 miles from his village.
 He used to go to school on a mule's back and was shifted to a school in Haripur, where he started living with his grandmother.